 Bringing your non-EEA de facto partner home to Ireland

-If you are returning to Ireland from outside the EEA with your non-EEA de facto partner, your partner will need permission from the Irish National Immigration Service (INIS) to live with you in Ireland.
+If you are returning to Ireland with your non-EEA de facto partner, or you want them to join you in Ireland, your partner will need permission from Immigration Service Delivery (ISD) to live with you in Ireland.

 What is a de facto partner?

 A de facto partner is a partner, including a same-sex partner, who you are not married to or in a civil partnership with.
 Your relationship must meet all of the following criteria:

 - You and your partner are in a mutual and committed relationship like a marriage or civil partnership in practice, but not in law